 This one isn’t categorized as romance in Amazon as of today’s date, and I think that is apt.
 I can’t tell you why I feel that way, because I don’t want to spoil the book, but the categories of ‘Women’s Friendship Fiction’ and ‘Contemporary’ fit this well.
 If I have one criticism, it would be that there are a few inconsistencies in the book.
 For example, in the beginning, Leila is described as “not a conservative dresser” who has a very colorful wardrobe.
 But then, towards the end of the book, her style is labeled as demure.
 Those kinds of issues are small and aren’t holding me back from rounding my review up from 4.5 to 5 stars.

-This Time Next Year is available for preorder on Amazon for $11.99, it releases December 1st.
+This Time Next Year is available on Amazon for $11.99.